 It is essential to note that Church Law functions a bit differently from the law in the U.S. Law, in general, serves to maintain minimum standards and may encourage particular actions.
 Church Law never obligates a person to do something impossible.

 Sunday is always a celebration of the complete Paschal Mystery, including the resurrection of Jesus Christ.
-It is, for this reason, the community of the faithful gather.
+It is, for this reason, that the community of the faithful gathers.
 The Catechism of the Catholic Church reiterates the precept of the Sunday obligation while noting exceptions:

 The Sunday Eucharist is the foundation and confirmation of all Christian practice.
 For this reason, the faithful are obliged to participate in the Eucharist on days of obligation, unless excused for a serious reason (for example, illness, the care of infants) or dispensed by their own pastor.
 Those who deliberately fail in this obligation commit a grave sin (CCC 2181).